Table of Contents

 Configuration examples

-• Adjust the color of the entity with a color picker.
+- Adjust the colour of the entity with a colour picker.

 Example for controlling several values simultaneously (commented in the code with 'alias list'):